Best e-liquid blends for ecig coils explained

 And just bear in mind, despite these general guidelines, there are flavours that perform brilliantly in devices that you wouldn't expect them to.
 So again, that's why it's pays to buy a small amount of any one flavour initially.

-A 70% PG liquid will also contain 30% VG, plus flavours, and a 50% VG liquid will also contain 50% PG plus flavours, and so on and so forth.
+A 70% PG liquid will also contain 30% VG, plus flavours, and a 50% VG liquid will also contain 50% PG plus flavours, and so on.

 Coils of 1.5Ω - 2.5Ω

 If you're just getting to grips with vaping, and you're using a standard type of coil, it's ideal to start with a 70% PG e-liquid.
-When we say standard coil, we mean the likes of the Innokin T18 or T18E 1.5Ω or 2.0Ω, Aspire Nautilus 1.8Ω, Aspire BVC 1.8Ω;, various Kanger coils 1.5Ω, 1.8Ω etc. A 70% PG blend is thinner than those with more VG content and will allow for more discreet vaping as it produces less vapour, but it will usually provide more flavour and be less likely to clog your heating coil as quickly.
+When we say standard coil, we mean the likes of the Innokin T18 or T18E 1.5Ω or 2.0Ω, Aspire Nautilus 1.8Ω, Aspire BVC 1.8Ω, various Kanger coils 1.5Ω, 1.8Ω etc. A 70% PG blend is thinner than those with more VG content and will allow for more discreet vaping as it produces less vapour, but it will usually provide more flavour and be less likely to clog your heating coil as quickly.
 PG isn't as smooth as VG, just bear that in mind for future reference if you can't get on with higher PG blends.
+The PG 'hit' isn't to everyone's liking.

 Use this link for more flavour 70% PG e-liquid flavours